 After I’d laid waste to the first dozen or so enemies and acquired some half-decent weapons, things started getting interesting and I felt like a badass robot slayer.
 Of course, this resulted in me venturing deeper and deeper, all while taking on more fierce opponents and a mini-boss or two, along with some rather odd timed sequences; bet you’ve never played ‘blast the cage to free the whale’ in a roguelike before!

 And there’s that word again: ‘roguelike’.
-Since Asterogue doesn’t feature genre stables like permadeath or a proper leveling system, is it, in fact, a roguelike?
+Since Asterogue doesn’t feature genre stables like permadeath or a proper levelling system, is it, in fact, a roguelike?
 Honestly, I’d say it’s more of an ARPG (Action RPG), and one with very little emphasis on loot to boot.
 I only came across actual items after each ‘arena’ had been cleared of enemies – everything else was scrap metal, which the game automatically sells for you.
 These items act as weapon modules, which can be put into one of your four slots and then used to lay waste to more robots, who will then leave more cash and new weapon modules behind, and… so on and so forth.

 How do you take down an army of malicious robots?
 By turning them into scrap, taking their weapons, and leaping right into the next fight, of course!